Gabon at the 2019 African Games: Athletics

 Two athletes represented Gabon in athletics.

 Guy Maganga competed in the men's 100 metres and men's 200 metres events.
 In the men's 100 metres event he did not qualify in the heats and in the men's 200 metres event he finished in 4th place in the final.

 Pierrick Moulin competed in the women's 100 metres and women's 200 metres events.
 For both events, she competed in the heats and did not advance to the semifinals.

 Boxing

 Two athletes competed in boxing: Junior Mikamou and Franck Mombey.

 Mikamou competed in the men's flyweight (52kg) event and Mombey competed in the men's featherweight (57kg) event.
 Neither of them won a medal.

 Judo

-Seven athletes represented Gabon in judo: Karene Agono, Philomene Dialli, Aboubakre Gotalowia, Junior Kouamba, Harnold Koussou, Luc Manogho and Sarah Myriam Mazouz.
+Seven athletes represented Gabon in judo: Karene Agono, Philomene Dialli, Aboubakre Gotalowia, Junior Kouamba, Harnold Koussou, Luc Manongho and Sarah Myriam Mazouz.

 Karate

 Ulrich Ndong (men's Kumite -84kg), Nguema Edang Marie (men's Kumite -75kg), David Obissa (men's Kumite -60kg) and Brolin Youla (men's Kumite -67kg) competed in karate.

 Marie won a bronze medal in his event.